-The application for participation in the Coastwide Nutria Control Program (CNCP) was developed in July 2002 but is modified as needed to obtain better information about the location of nutria harvest.
+The application for participation in the CNCP was developed in July 2002 but is modified as needed to obtain better information about the location of nutria harvest.
 It was made available through the LDWF offices and website, as well as LSU Cooperative Extension offices.
 In order for a participant to be qualified, the individual must complete the application, obtain written permission from a landowner or land manager with property in the program area, complete a W-9 tax form and provide LDWF with a complete legal description of the property to be hunted or trapped.
 A map outlining the property boundaries was an added requirement of participants beginning with the 2003-2004 season.
 Once an applicant was accepted, the participant was mailed information on the program's regulations, collection sites for nutria tails, contact information and a CNCP registration card.

 Coastal Environments Inc. (CEI) was selected as the contractor to develop and maintain the program database, collect nutria tails, and distribute incentive payment checks to participants for tail harvests.
 The contract with CEI, which began with the 2002-2003 season, was extended to include the 2003-2004 through 2006-2007, with the option to renew for 3 years thereafter.
 CEI's first renewal season was (2007-2008), the second renewal season was (2008-2009), and their third renewal season (2009-2010), and their fifth season (2014-2015) under their second contract, which began in 2010.
 The current contract with CEI included their sixth season (2015-2016).
 Tail collection sites were originally established at Rockefeller Refuge, Abbeville, Berwick (Morgan City), Houma, Luling and Slidell.
 Rockefeller Refuge has since been removed as a collection site due to low numbers of participants utilizing that location and St. Bernard has been added.
-Collections were made once a week at each site except for Abbeville, which was made by appointment only, due to low numbers of participants in the area.
+Collections were made once a week at most sites except for Abbeville, which were made by appointment only, and biweekly at Slidell and St. Bernard, due to low numbers of participants in the area.

-Louisiana's open trapping season began on November 20, 2015, and nutria tail collections began a week later.
+Louisiana's open trapping season began on November 20, 2016.
+Nutria tail collections began November 22, 2016 and continued through April 7, 2017, which was 1 week after the season closed.
 Collections were made utilizing a 16 foot by 8 foot trailer containing a freezer, sorting table and desk.
 A participant reported to a collection site, presented his nutria control program registration card and presented his tails to a CEI representative.